-Analysis of the comments submitted within the public consultations took a long time as the MoH only sent the new version of the Draft to the Permanent Committee of the Council of Ministers on 26 August 2022.
-This means that work on the Draft has now resumed, although the expectation of the pharmaceutical industry was that the MoH would discontinue them.
+Analysis of the comments submitted within the public consultations took quite a long time as the MoH sent the new version of the Draft to the Permanent Committee of the Council of Ministers on 26 August 2022.
+This means that the works on the Draft have resumed, although the expectations of the pharmaceutical industry were that the MoH would discontinue them.

-The resumption of work is all the more problematic as the MoH has chosen to leave in place most of the unfavorable proposals that have been criticized by the industry.
-If adopted in its current shape, there are concerns that the new regulations would be detrimental to the Polish reimbursement system as a whole.
-It would hit hard particularly on oncology and rare disease drugs by introducing solutions, summarized in this newsletter, setting up real barriers for their reimbursement in the future.
+The resumption of works is all the more problematic as the MoH has chosen to leave in place most of the unfavorable proposals that have been criticized by the industry.
+If adopted in its current shape, the new regulations would be detrimental to the Polish reimbursement system in whole.
+It would also obviously hit hard on oncology and rare disease drugs by introducing solutions, summarized in this newsletter, setting up real barriers for their reimbursement in the future.